 The coefficients $\al^{(k)}$ can be obtained up to second-order by combinations of the coefficients $\be^{(i)}$.
 For generic index $k$ and tensor axial perturbation, we have that linear contributions are

 while we do not display the quadratic ones since the expression is lengthy and uninformative.
-The formula for scalar perturbations has an analogue form, while for the tensor polar case, one should first decompose the term~\eqref{eq:coeff_polar} such that it yields $1/r$ terms.
-We suggest that the best-motivated way to proceed is to perform an eikonal expansion of the term ({\it i.e.}, around $\ell\rightarrow\infty$) and include eikonal terms until the deviation in the coefficients is smaller that the numerical error of the coefficients themselves.
+The formula for scalar perturbations has an analogous form, while for the tensor polar case, one should first decompose the term~\eqref{eq:coeff_polar} such that it yields $1/r$ terms.
+We suggest that the best-motivated way to proceed is to perform an eikonal expansion of the term ({\it i.e.}, around $\ell\rightarrow\infty$) and include eikonal terms until the deviation in the coefficients is smaller than the numerical error of the coefficients themselves.

-The manipulation shown with the previous calculations has brought the equation~\eqref{eq:master_temp} in the same form shown of that in Ref.~\cite{Cardoso:2019mqo}.
+The manipulation shown with the previous calculations results in equation~\eqref{eq:master_temp} being the same form as that in Ref.~\cite{Cardoso:2019mqo}.
 Now, one can apply the quadratic expansion of the quasi-normal frequencies from Refs.~\cite{Cardoso:2019mqo,McManus:2019ulj} to Eq.~\eqref{eq:master_temp}, yielding

 Due to the relation between the coefficients $\al^{(k)}$ and $\be^{(i)}$, we can always do the mapping